 Bias for Action: Speed matters in business.
 Many decisions and actions are reversible and do not need extensive study.
 We value calculated risk-taking.

 Customer Obsession: Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.

 Embrace radical truth and radical transparency: Leaders know that truth is the essential foundation for any good outcome.
 Leaders know that to succeed we must embrace reality and deal with it.
 Most people fight seeing what’s true when it’s not what they want it to be.
-They understand that to improve their understanding of reality they need continuous feedback loops.
+Leaders understand that to improve their understanding of reality they need continuous feedback loops.
 Being radically transparent, rather than more guarded, can be difficult because it exposes one to criticism.
 However, they know they must be willing to express themselves and try to do things in the unique way they think are best – and to open-mindedly reflect on the feedback that comes inevitably as a result.
-Being radically transparent besides giving them the freedom to be them, allows them to understand others and for others to understand them, which is much more efficient and enjoyable that not having this understanding.
+Being radically transparent besides giving them the freedom to who they really are (as they do with their family), allows them to understand others and for others to understand them, which is much more efficient and enjoyable that not having this understanding.

 Think Big: Thinking small is a self-fulfilling prophecy.
 Leaders create and communicate a bold direction that inspires results.
 They think differently and look around corners for ways to serve customers.